-Toronto city council voted to adopt a new land transfer tax on properties selling for 3 million dollars and higher at a special session on Wednesday, September 6.
+Toronto city council voted to increase their land transfer tax on properties selling for 3 million dollars and higher at a special session on Wednesday, September 6, 2023.

 The new tax is set to start being taken starting January 1, 2024.